 21+Licensed UAE gaming guide Responsible Gaming · About

-Legal guide · Verified 4 June 2026
+Legal guide · Verified 2 July 2026

-The four instruments that matter
+The four federal instruments that govern gambling

 UAE gambling law in 2026 is governed by four federal instruments.
 You won’t see this clearly explained on most affiliate sites — most still cite Federal Law No. 3 of 1987 (the old Penal Code, replaced in 2021) or Article 414 (repealed).
 The current law is: